IorioD/MTD-manager-console/Application_setup.md

 	```sh
 	sudo /usr/pgadmin4/bin/setup-web.sh
  	```
-3. `127.0.0.1/pgadmin4` (<MASTER_NODE_IP>/pgadmin4 if you are using the server configuration) is the url to connecto to the db dashboard.
-4. Set a password for the postgres username with the following commands:
+3. Set a password for the postgres username with the following commands:
  	```sh
 	sudo -u postgres psql
  	```